lth-elm/Backtrading-Python-Binance/README.md

 ]
 ```

-Before saving these datas to a csv we need to divide the timestamp we get ('Open time') by 1000 to ignore the miliseconds.
+Before saving these datas to a csv we need to divide the timestamp we obtain ('Open time') by 1000 to ignore the miliseconds.

+We fetched the historical candlesticks for the **BTCUSDT** and **ETHUSDT** pairs for each **1w-3d-1d-12h-8h-6h-4h-2h-1h-30m-15m** timeframes.

 ## Get results <a name="getresults"></a>